sjuulwijnia/kx-vscode-angular-extension/README.md

-# kx-vscode-angular-extension
+# Angular Context Creator
+### kx-vscode-angular-context-creator

-A Visual Studio Code extension that adds several context-menu options in the sidebar when an [Angular CLI](https://github.com/angular/angular-cli) project is detected.
+A [Visual Studio Code](https://code.visualstudio.com) extension that adds several context-menu options in the sidebar when an [Angular CLI](https://github.com/angular/angular-cli) project is detected.

 ## Features